© UMBERTO NICOLETTI

 In April 2019, they were invited to a weekend event held by the Philharmonie de Paris during which they presented their projects Amoria, Invocations, and the creation of Don’t Fear the Light, an original work by British singer Thom Yorke (of Radiohead) with Bryce Dessner and David Chalmin on guitar, accompanied by electronics and vocals.

-Katia and Marielle Labèque premiered Philip Glass’ Double Concerto at Walt Disney Concert Hall with the LA Phil, led by Gustavo Dudamel; Bryce Dessner’s concerto at London’s Royal Festival Hall with the London Philharmonic and John Storgårds; and Nico Muhly’s In Certain Circles at the Philharmonie de Paris with the Orchestre de Paris and Maxim Emelyanychev.
-The US premiere of this last work took place at New York’s Carnegie Hall in April 2022 and was conducted by Jaap van Zweden.
+Katia and Marielle Labèque premiered Philip Glass’ Double Concerto at Walt Disney Concert Hall with the LA Phil, led by Gustavo Dudamel; Bryce Dessner’s concerto at London’s Royal Festival Hall with the London Philharmonic and John Storgårds; and Nico Muhly’s In Certain Circles at the Carnegie Hall with the New York Philharmonic and Jaap van Zweden.

 After the recent releases of Glass’ Cocteau Trilogy (2024) and Sonic Wires with Bryce Dessner and David Chalmin (2024), Katia and Marielle Labèque will unveil 55: a three-CD Box including 55 pieces in celebration of their 55 years of recordings and live performances (2026).